Costa Rica Car Rental: All Your Questions Answered

 This discount includes:

-You can book your car with Adobe, here
+check rates and book your car with Adobe

 The reason for that is that a lot of companies will list cars on these sites without including any of the mandatory taxes, fees, and insurance.